sc3/crime-punishment/content/court.md

 ### Data Inventory
+###### Open Data
+Publicly available online there is nothing.
+Some people, including journalists, who engage in protracted fights with the Circuit Clerk’s Office, can obtain data once Chief Judge Evans has approved your request.
+Our experience lasted 15 months and required a threat to file a lawsuit before they gave us the data we requested.

+###### FOIA Data
+Directly from the courts nothing is available through the FOIA.
+The Courts are exempted from the FOIA requirements.
+It is unclear to what degree the Circuit Clerk’s Office, that maintains the Court’s data, is open to FOIA and would have to release the Court data.
 - Case Number
 - Sequence of charges number (for example, 001, 002, 003 if the defendant has 3 charges)
 - Offender's Last Name